Part I · The Scale of Reality · What is real?

 The four modes thus have two faces: an outward face (how Pattern operates in nature) and an inward face (how agents comprehend Pattern through reasoning).
 But Pattern has one more static characteristic, perhaps its most striking one.

 Pattern’s most distinctive feature is shareability: a mathematical theorem, once proved, belongs to everyone regardless of who discovered it.
 Algorithms can be perfectly copied; knowledge can be transmitted losslessly.
 AI is the ultimate embodiment of Pattern’s shareability: a model trained once can be deployed infinitely.
-This is \(\lambda\)-accumulation at the civilizational scale (§XIV): Pattern’s shareability enables knowledge to compound across individuals and generations.
+This is pattern-awareness accumulation at the civilizational scale (§XV): Pattern’s shareability enables knowledge to compound across individuals and generations.

 The content of Pattern can be transmitted losslessly, but understanding Pattern (the “aha!” moment of grasping structure) cannot be transmitted.